Among the retail traders I’ve spoken to over the years, more than half say they wish to eventually trade full time from home.

 Alas, while this is technically possible, it isn’t the full story.

-You see… after 9 years in this business, I’ve learned a few things about full-time trading that most new traders don’t realize.
+You see… after over a decade in this business, I’ve learned a few things about full-time trading that most new traders don’t realize.

 Trading for a living has its perks, sure… but it’s probably not as wonderful as you might think.